What is Cycle Time? | Definition, Measurement & Optimization

 How to Create

 To measure cycle time accurately: (1) Define the start and end points of the work cycle clearly.
 (2) Observe and record multiple consecutive cycles (at least 10-20 for statistical reliability).
 (3) Separate the cycle into individual work elements: manual work, machine time, walk time, and wait time.
 (4) Record the time for each element.
 (5) Calculate the average, minimum, and maximum cycle times.
 (6) Identify variation sources and non-value-added time.
-Video-based tools like Yamazo VAS enable frame-accurate cycle time measurement by tagging work elements directly on recorded video.
+Video-based tools like Yamazo Studio enable frame-accurate cycle time measurement by tagging work elements directly on recorded video.

 Example